kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 correctly balanced across the nodes.

 #### Story 6

+As a cluster admin or application owner, I know that the cost of evicting particular workload can be quite high in terms of lost progress of stateful workloads, losing loaded memory structures and temporary data mounted in emptyDirs.
+For example, ML trainings/inference or long-running computational jobs with no application-based checkpoint would experience downtime during the node drain.
+Checkpointing could solve these issues and also contribute to a faster container startup for evicted workloads in the serverless mode.
+It could also be used in alongside rescheduling to improve pod placement (e.g. to a different rack).

+Checkpoint and restore could also be used to implement seamless live migration without experiencing any downtime or data/state loss.

+To support the required functionality, I need a mechanism that would trigger checkpointing and delay pod termination/eviction until the checkpointing orchestration has completed.
+Current eviction mechanisms either call the eviction API or send a DELETE request and `pod.spec.terminationGracePeriodSeconds` is inadequate to predict the amount of the time that checkpointing would take.

+#### Story 7

 As an application owner, I want to trigger the termination of my pods with `restartPolicy=Never` by means other than pod deletion.
 I want to keep the pod object present for tracking and debugging